Metropolis Performing Arts Centre

 The health and safety of our artists, staff and patrons are our first priority.
 As such, a daily online symptom questionnaire will be offered to artists and staff.
 Prior to any in-person rehearsals and performances, artists and staff will need to be tested for Covid-19.
 Artist and staff health Covid-19 tests will be paid for by Metropolis.
 The Metropolis Theatre complex and outdoor performance spaces have been disinfected and protected with an EPA and FDA registered antimicrobial coating.
 These sites are cleaned after each use and daily.
 The Metropolis Theatre HVAC systems have been sanitized and upgraded to MERV 13 filtration levels.

-For the production a) actors for the first month in rehearsals will be in their homes with sanitized equipment/props provided by the theater, followed by b) actors in rehearsals and tech rehearsals masked and socially distanced will be in sanitized spaces within the Metropolis Theatre complex and/or in a sanitized outdoor tented performance space, and finally c) actors in performances will be in a sanitized outdoor tented performance space.
-Actors will be socially distanced at minimum 15' from the audience.
-The audience and staff will be masked at all times.
+Subject to updated guidelines by Illinois Department of Health, for the production a) actors for the first month in rehearsals will be in their homes with sanitized equipment/props provided by the theater, followed by b) actors in rehearsals and tech rehearsals masked and socially distanced will be in sanitized spaces within the Metropolis Theatre complex and/or in a sanitized outdoor tented performance space, and finally c) actors in performances will be in a sanitized outdoor tented performance space.
+Actors will be socially distanced per IL Department of Public Health standards from the audience.
+Audience and staff will be masked at all times.
 Masks will be worn by actors when not in performance.
-Audience caps will be based on state legislation/guidelines.
-Metropolis will adhere to the health mandates as determined by the IL Department of Public Health.
+Audience caps will be based on state guidelines.
+Metropolis will meet and exceed the health mandates as determined by the IL Department of Public Health.

 Material To Prepare:

-To be considered for Little Shop of Horrors, please prepare one comedic contemporary monologue 1-2 minutes in length.
-Please prepare 32 bars of a pop/theater/gospel song (not from the show if possible).
-Also share a link to recorded dance footage of (or create) 4-8 counts of 8 that showcase your dance/movement ability.
+To be considered for My Way, please prepare 16-32 bars of two songs in a jazz/blues big band style of the 1940s-1950s.
+Female-identifying actors' songs should highlight their full range.
+Also prepare a 1-2 minute comedic contemporary monologue.
+Also, please share a link to any recorded dance footage of (or create) 4-8 counts of 8 that showcase your dance/movement ability.
+If a tapper, please include 16 counts of your tap skills.
 In your email, please list what styles of dance you have experience in, and where you would place yourself on a dance technique scale of 0 to 10 (10 being highly technical).
+In your resume, please also highlight special skills that apply to 1950s cabaret themes: performance-level musical instruments, ease with standup comedy, proficiency with close-up or related magic, etc.